gonza-peralta/flask-celery/README.md

 ## Getting Started

-This code aim to show how execute flask with celery in the same app context
+This code aims to show how execute flask with celery in the same app context

 Packages include:

 * app: Package that contain everything about a prototype Flask application.
   Include model, view, config, factory and populate script.
 * celerytask: This package include a celery factory and a module with task code.
-* executerrequest: That contain a executer who send put request to our app view
+* executerrequest: That contain an executor who send put requests to our application view.
-* executertask: That contain a executer who send task to celery workers
+* executertask: That contain an executor who send task to celery workers.

 ## How to execute